MSE Earth Retaining Wall Option Saves Money, Time and Equipment

 - Can be built in confined areas or areas where a concrete wall is almost impossible to be constructed.

-- Reduces the need for land acquisition process.
+- Reduces the need for the land acquisition process.

 - Mechanically Stabilized Earth walls are susceptible to elastic deformation.